ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-21-ronin-sql-1-0-0-released.md

  - 1.9
 ---

-After six years of development and neglect, [ronin-sql] has been refactored and version 1.0.0 has finally been released! [ronin-sql] is a library for encoding/decoding SQL data.
+After six years of development, and neglect, [ronin-sql] has been refactored and version 1.0.0 has finally been released! [ronin-sql] is a library for encoding/decoding SQL data.
 It also includes a Ruby Domain Specific Language (DSL) for crafting complex [SQL Injections (SQLi)][SQLi].